ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerResourcePricingInner.md

 HasSubscriptionPeriod returns a boolean if a field has been set.

+### SetSubscriptionPeriodNil

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerResourcePricingInner) SetSubscriptionPeriodNil(b bool)`

+ SetSubscriptionPeriodNil sets the value for SubscriptionPeriod to be an explicit nil

+### UnsetSubscriptionPeriod
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerResourcePricingInner) UnsetSubscriptionPeriod()`

+UnsetSubscriptionPeriod ensures that no value is present for SubscriptionPeriod, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)